 - If your transcripts are not in English, they must be officially translated.
 Original copies should be provided together with the translated versions.

 - If you want to have your transcripts and credentials evaluated, we accept evaluations from WES and other accredited members of NACES and AICE.
 You can find a list of accredited members on their websites.

 Official Documents vs. Unofficial Documents

-- Official documents, including transcripts, test results, and diplomas/certificates, must be submitted for standard admission, award of scholarships, and the issue of an I-20.
+- Official documents, including transcripts, test results, and diplomas/certificates, must be submitted for full admission, award of scholarships and the issuance of an I-20.